aws-samples/aws-serverless-workshops/DataProcessing/1_FileProcessing/README.md

 You'll need to grant this role permissions to access both the S3 bucket and Amazon DynamoDB table created in the previous sections:

-- Create an inline policy allowing the role access to the `ddb:PutItem` action for the Amazon DynamoDB table you created in the previous section.
+- Create an inline policy allowing the role access to the `ddb:BatchWriteItem` action for the Amazon DynamoDB table you created in the previous section.

 - Create an inline policy allowing the role access to the `s3:GetObject` action for the S3 bucket you created in the first section.